-Stuck In City Traffic: Counting the 'Social' Cost of Urban Immobility [INFOGRAPHIC]
+Money Wasted In City Traffic: The ‘Social’ Cost of Urban Immobility [INFOGRAPHIC]

 “Stuck in City Traffic: Counting the ‘Social’ Cost of Urban Immobility” is a timely infographic that provides a meaningful comprehension of the cost of urban traffic congestion by presenting how all these wasted money could have filled the gaps where social service delivery tapers off.